 JOSEPHINE MARLEY BECKWITH FUTURE LEADERS

 Since 1991, YWCA of Alton has awarded scholarships to high school senior women who demonstrate leadership and a sustained commitment to bettering their community.
-Two outstanding women will be honored with a $1,000 award at the YWCA of Alton Women of Distinction event on Thursday, May 2, 2019.
-Applications are due or postmarked by February 28, 2019.
-To obtain an application contact your local High school guidance counselor or call/email YWCA of Alton for an application: 618-465-7774 or firstname.lastname@example.org or Ms. Erica Bratton at email@example.com Please note: As a recipient of the Josephine Marley Beckwith Future Leader Scholarship, you are eligible for a renewal for your sophomore, junior and senior years of study; following renewal criteria and acceptance.
+Two outstanding women will be honored with a $1,000 award this year.
+Applications are due or postmarked by April 18, 2022.
+To obtain an application contact your local High school guidance counselor or call/email YWCA for an application: 618-465-7774 or firstname.lastname@example.org or Ms. Erica Bratton at email@example.com or 618.719.9135.

 Kathleen Botterbush (Renewal)

 Kathleen Botterbush is entering her senior year at St. Louis University, majoring in Biomedical Engineering, Pre-Medicine.
 During the 2020-2021 academic year she volunteered as a Lead Emergency Department Ambassador which involved training volunteers in the new ER.
 She was also inducted into four honor societies: Alpha Epsilon Nu (Pre-Health), Tau Beta Pi (Engineering), Omicron Delta Kappa (Leadership), and Alpha Sigma Nu (Jesuit).
 As a member of the Medical Scholars program, she had the opportunity to apply to St. Louis University School of Medicine a year early and she was conditionally accepted into the class of 2026.